 The National Institute of Standards and Technology developed the Framework for Protecting Critical Infrastructure Cybersecurity in response to an executive order from President Obama.
 The first version of what would be later dubbed the NIST Cybersecurity Framework (CSF) was released in 2014.
 What was unique about the development of V1 was the decentralized and collaborative way it was developed.
-CyberSaint CEO George Wrenn was a contributor to the development of the Framework and recalls the process -
+CyberSaint CEO George Wrenn was a contributor to the development of this framework profile and recalls the process -

 I can say that the team around the framework and the National Institute of Standards and Technology have more than just the baseline clout that you would hope for in a recognized group.

 Having thousands of contributors with independence and the Framework being drawn from a decentralized sample of the population, making unique contributions (industry professionals and cybersecurity experts), account for the wide-reaching value it delivers.

 Following the release of V1, the NIST CSF was adopted by more than critical infrastructure organizations - the flexible nature of the new gold-standard enabled businesses of all sizes, both public- and private sector, to adopt and implement the NIST Cybersecurity Framework.

 Version 1.1 of the CSF was released in 2018, and further expanded the applicability of the Framework.

 The Case for the CSF: Harnessing the Wisdom of Crowds

 The internet age has enabled an exponential increase in diversity of thought and contribution.
 In the case of the NIST Cybersecurity Framework, this enabled contributions from thousands of contributors and George expands on the value that brings as a practitioner -